Financials

 Finance income

-The decrease in the Group’s finance income, comprising mainly interest income, remained insignificant for HY2021.
+Finance income, comprising mainly interest income from bank deposits, remained insignificant for 2HY2025.

 Finance costs